Nelsoon-ds/Standout/README.md

 # Project Overview - Application for Standout Media

-This repository contains the HTML and CSS for my application at Standout Media
----

 # Project Goal
-The goal of the project is to design a front-page 1:1 according ot the design-brief.
+This repository contains the HTML and CSS for my application at Standout Media and the goal of the project is to design a front-page 1:1 according ot the design-brief.

 # Project host
 The project is hosted on [Vercel](https://standout-theta.vercel.app/)

 # Result
 ![Result](.gh/end-result.png)

 ### Key Sections:
 - **Header & Navigation**: